zkjargon/zkjargon.github.io/README.md

 This work is shared under a Creative Commons Attribution-ShareAlike 4.0 International license.
 In brief, this allows others to use this work as long as they give attribution to this project, and share their own work under a similar license.

-ZK Jargon Decoder © 2022-2025 by ZK Jargon Decoder contributors is licensed under CC BY-SA 4.0.
+*ZK Jargon Decoder* by ZK Jargon Decoder contributors is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/